Resource Sharing Communes

 A quote from Anthony: It’s really clear that income-sharing communities provide an engine to accomplish more with fewer resources.
 For example, looking at Twin Oaks…you see that the amount of money per person required to live a good life is a lot less than if people are living separately.
 I think this ability to do more with less is powerful, and I think that soon, as things get more difficult in the world—and I unfortunately think they are likely to—what intentional communities teach will become more relevant.
 In difficult times, Intentional communities will continue to gain attractiveness, and they will offer blueprints that allow people to live a good life together.

 The Federation of Egalitarian Communities collects articles of incorporation that can be used as examples, facilitates visits and communication between communes that meet its criteria, and is a repository for useful information about the financial aspects of communes.
+Finding communes to join even for a brief time could give you valuable experience if you intend to create one.

 For additional ideas, see the section Minimize Cost of Living in the page Neighborhood sharing economy project, and the resources sections for other group types listed by ICmatch.
+This page can help you identify the characteristics you find most valuable as you search for communes to join.